ryanjcooper/overflow/README.md

 ## Execution Strategies

-The framework automatically selects the best strategy based on your hardware:
+Overflow automatically selects the best strategy based on your hardware:

 | Strategy | When Used | Description |
 |----------|-----------|-------------|